I wish I had a lighter subject on the menu, but my noggin' is full of thinking about a pretty serious subject... so I gotta write!!

 #1: EAT.
 Although it seems counter-intuitive, it's completely necessary to eat ALL your meals the days after a binge to prevent having another.
 Do you feel satisfied and fueled on the days you do follow your plan?
 I started binging when my plan was super restrictive and I actually was eating too few calories during the day.
 By sure your eating plan is healthy before you attempt to stick to it.
 If you're starving then of course your body will be screaming for more food and causing yo to binge.
 A Nutritionist can help analyze your current eating plan and get you on track with a healthy plan.

-kid's show on TV, but it's no laughing matter in real life.
+The cookie monster diet is all fun and games in a kid's show on TV, but it's no laughing matter in real life. |

 #2: SLEEP at least 8 hours.
 If this means going to bed at 9pm DO IT.
 You're investing in your future, your goals and your HAPPINESS.
 You're not being lazy.
 Your body needs this time to set your hormones and keep your ghrelin and leptin at normal levels.
 I'd take a 1hr nap at lunch or as soon as I got home.
 This is MORE important than working out on a day that you're really stressed.
 The days I "pushed through" I'd do my workout fine, but then when I got home I'd eat and because my hormones were way outa whack I would binge.

-If you're DEAD tired after the gym, then the key to
+If you're DEAD tired after the gym, then the key to reaching your health potential may be a need to log more hours in BED not the GYM. |

+#3: READ, research, and inform yourself.
+Remind yourself of all the negative effects of trans fats, HFCS, additives, sugars, out of whack hormones, sleep deprivation, stress, binging, and ect.
+Google the crap out of it.
+Start here: All About Ghrelin.
 Getting informed is a scare tactic, but it's effective!
 Did you know you if you overeat when you should be sleeping research shows "an average 48 percent increase in body weight.
 But on a regular schedule, there's an average increase of 20 percent of body weight."
 Yikes!!
 Also remind youself of the benefits of the things on a healthy eating plan; such as: flax, asparagus, smalll meals throughout the day, cardio in the morning, weight training, adequate sleep, correct ratios of protein, carbs and fats, ect.
 You'll be proud of yourself and excited about how effective a healthy plan is!!

 #4: Talk to God.
 Read you BIBLE.
 Yup, this definitely a spiritual battle.
 Your mind is what needs to change here; it needs to be set to a different "default setting" when stress, tension and hunger creep in after a tough day.
 I start each morning with a verse of the day or a section of a reading plan.
 You'll get the GOOD flowing and it'll take up the space that'd get filled with desperate thoughts later.
 Talk to God before you eat; say out loud before your meals: